knh11545/commandline4expertsearchers/README.md

 ![Graph of use cases](poster/mermaid-diagram.svg)

-Some example files with bibliographic data are in the `test/data` folder.
+Some example files with bibliographic data are in the `test/data` folder, see the [README.md](test/data/README.md) file there.

 ### Checking search results